KyleKing/recipes/docs/seafood/baked-fish.md

 * Cover a baking sheet with tin foil and prep the fish
     * For the _Lime-Baked_ variant, mix all of the spices in a small bowl and brush onto the fish.
 Then place the butter slices on top of the fish
     * For the _Tomato Basil_ variant, drizzle the olive oil, sprinkle the basil and pepper, add the tomatoes, then sprinkle with the Parmesan cheese
-* Bake 25-30 minutes for large fillets (>1 inch tall) and 15-20 for thin ones
+* Bake for 15-25 min depending on thickness with most being around 20 min

 !!! note
     For *thin* frozen fillet, bake at 450F for 4 minutes, then flip and bake for 8-12 min ([frozen recipe source](http://cookthestory.com/how-to-cook-fish-from-frozen/))